 Wow, we have had quite the journey over the past 68 years!
 Many of you probably remember our products in your parents’ home … I guess that makes us old.
-Here is a glimpse into our story:

 John Hauser was an Austrian-trained fifth-generation blacksmith who moved his whole family to Canada in order to escape the war in Germany and seek opportunity.
 In 1949, shortly after settling, he started an ornamental ironwork business named John Hauser Ironworks.
 He began making iron railings, stairways, and interior balconies in a 30-by-25 foot shop on Bedford Road, Kitchener.
 His family assisted him in creating the ornamental wrought-iron fixtures.